chaoss/wg-dei/focus-areas/events/diversity-tickets.md

   * Are numbers from previous conferences displayed on website about how many diversity access tickets were used?

 - Interview organizers:
+  * How were the diversity access tickets allocated?
   * How many (different) diversity access tickets are available?
   * What are the criteria for qualifying for a diversity access ticket?
   * How many attendees used diversity access tickets?